uMatrix-Rules/uMatrix-Rules.github.io/index.md

         - at `Permissions` section, check `Prevent accessibility services from accessing your browser`.
         - at `Security` section, **uncheck** `Block dangerous and deceptive content`: this uses Google Safe Browsing API and tracks your everywhere.
 Use pro anti-virus programs instead if necessary.
     - `about:preferences#search`
-        - at `Default Search Engine` section, **uncheck** `Show search suggestions in address bar results`: the search engine provide will collect info if this is checked.
+        - at `Default Search Engine` section, **uncheck** `Show search suggestions in address bar results`: the search engine provider will collect info if this is checked.
 If you rely on the suggestions, use engines that don't record things instead, e.g. DuckDuckGo.

 3. How can I donate?